Skip to main content

 create_tap_secretCreate or update a Vault secret for a tap to read as env vars (tagged _type=tap).
 Fails on collision unless overwrite=true.
 Reserved AI-provider names are blocked

 delete_tap_secretDelete a tap secret.
-Only _type=tap secrets can be removed — human-owned secrets must be deleted from the Secrets tab
+Only _type=tap secrets can be removed — human-owned secrets must be deleted from Configuration → Secrets in the UI

 delete_tapDelete a tap and its stored script (also clears the ledger and staged MinIO objects for document taps)